Wendison/VQMIVC/README.md

 	<img src='./diagram/diagram.png' width=1000 >
 </p>

+## Update
+Many thanks to @ericguizzo!
+* 1. A [Replicate demo](https://replicate.ai/wendison/vqmivc) is provided, so you can play our pre-trained model online.
+Have fun!
+* 2. VQMIVC can be trained and tested inside a Docker environment via [Cog](https://github.com/replicate/cog).

+### TODO
+- [ ] Add more details on how to use [Cog](https://github.com/replicate/cog) for development

 ## Requirements
 Python 3.6 is used, install [apex](https://github.com/NVIDIA/apex) for speeding up training (optional), other requirements are listed in 'requirements.txt':